prisma/prisma/docs/photon/generated-types.md

 The generated code for Photon.js contains a number of helpful types that you can use to make your application more type-safe.
 This page describes a patterns for leveraging some of the generated types.

-## Extended and partial model type definitions
+## Operating against partial structures of your model types

 When using Photon.js, every model from your [Prisma schema](../prisma-schema-file.md) is translated into a dedicated TypeScript type.
 For example, assume you have the following `User` and `Post` models: